rab175/311_Project/README.md

-# Module 6 - Final Project Requirements
+# Final Project Requirements

 ## Introduction

-In this lesson, we'll discuss the requirements and expectations for the Module 6, our **Capstone Project**!
+In this lesson, we'll discuss the requirements and expectations for our **Capstone Project**!

 ## Objectives

 You will be able to:

-* Describe all required aspects of the final project for Module 6
+* Describe all required aspects of the final project
 * Describe all required deliverables
 * Describe what constitutes a successful project
 * Describe what the experience of the project review should be like